Single chapter

 — That’s common sense — the female Lieutenant said, bluntly, her beautiful voice in contrast with the severity of her tone. — One bloody hole in the hull and we’re all dead, nowhere to run.
 It’s ridiculous to wear bravado like a shield when it won’t save you in case of an explosion.
 Now, as long as you don’t let the fear control you or make you inefficient, it’s rather healthy.

-Nodding slowly, leaned forward, resting his elbows on his knees, still looking at Lieutenant .
-She looked very much unbothered by the conversation, impeccable and put together. wondered if she, too, was afraid.
+Nodding slowly, null leaned forward, resting his elbows on his knees, still looking at Lieutenant null.
+She looked very much unbothered by the conversation, impeccable and put together. null wondered if she, too, was afraid.

 Surprisingly, that made the woman laugh.
 It’s a silvery thing, like the chiming of a bell. — Die for the Cause, uh?